iai-group/ecir2017-fusion/README.md

-# Fusion-Bsed Object Retrieval
+# Fusion-Based Object Retrieval
 This repository provides reources developed within the following paper:

 > S. Zhang and K. Balog.
 Design Patterns for Fusion-Based Object Retrieval, In ECIR'17, April 2017.

-This study is an effort aimed at reproducing the result presented in the Fusion-Bsed Object paper.
+This study is an effort aimed at reproducing the result presented in the Fusion-Based Object paper.

 This repository is structured as follows: